 - Headline Writing 101: The essential elements of a persuasive social media title

-- Simple headline writing hacks you can use on your social media accounts
+- Simple headline writing hacks you can use on your social network accounts

 - The effective techniques you absolutely must know to write incredible social media titles